ndrober/testTechnicianData/README.md

 All the images were generated using midjourney and uploaded to imgur.com

+## Updates

+Noticed an issue when going through the tutorial that the drop down and list view were not showing anything.
+I capitilaized serviceType names and that corrected the issue.
+You should not run into this issue if you download the latest .csv posted.

 ## Usage

 Feel free to use this data as you see fit, in line with the terms of the license.